stevenelson35/stevenelson35.github.io/_posts/2022-07-14-a-capitol-day.md

 And Linda and Camilla built satellites.
 ![20220714_204956.jpg]({{site.baseurl}}/assets/media/20220714_204956.jpg)

-There was a model of Perseverance, one of the Mars rovers, which seemed larger than I had thought it was.
+There was a model of Perseverance, one of the Mars rovers, which seemed larger than I had imagined.
 ![20220714_205116.jpg]({{site.baseurl}}/assets/media/20220714_205116.jpg)

 ![20220714_205258.jpg]({{site.baseurl}}/assets/media/20220714_205258.jpg)

-Camilla like running around and doing all the activities, but, it seemed like many of the displays were broken.
-Even this one.
+Camilla was excited being at the center; running around doing all the activities.
+However, the place seemed in need of attention / donations.
+Many of the displays were broken.
+Even this somple one.
 ![20220714_205151.jpg]({{site.baseurl}}/assets/media/20220714_205151.jpg)

-Learning one advanced Lego technique was the highlight for me (other than the asterisms, which I'll forget tomorrow).
+Other than learning about the stars of the night sky (which I will forget in a day), learning one advanced Lego technique was the highlight for me.
+That I will remember forever :).

-After leaving the Science Museum, Camilla asked "may I watch your phone for a little bit" (which is common when getting into the car), but this time she claimed:
+After leaving the Science Museum, Camilla asked *"may I watch your phone for a little bit"* (which is common when getting into the car), but this time she claimed:

 > my brain can't stop thinking about education